morotsman/primes_generator/README.md

 It seems to work but not exactly as I expected, but I read the following [post] that I think explains the behaviour which is.

     * The prime generator gets a request

-    * It starts to generate a lot primes but then stops
-    * The client receives primes and eventually start to catch up with the server
-    * The prime generator generates a new batch of primes.
+    1 It starts to generate a lot primes but then stops 2 The client receives primes and eventually start to catch up with the server 3 The prime generator generates a new batch of primes.
-    * Repeat
+    4 Repeat from 1

 ###The assignment completed?